'Unregulated electric, gas utilities have varied carbon transition risk'

-New York, Aug 10 (IANS) The carbon transition assessments (CTAs) of unregulated electric and gas utilities show a wide range of positioning for the transition to a low-carbon economy, Moody's Investors Service said in a report.
+New York: The carbon transition assessments (CTAs) of unregulated electric and gas utilities show a wide range of positioning for the transition to a low-carbon economy, Moody's Investors Service said in a report.

 The report is based on CTAs of 51 rated companies in Asia, Latin America, North America, and the Middle East.